Ayuro Health

 Why this consult first

 Most travellers book Ayurveda retreats blind — based on Instagram, a Condé Nast list, or a centre's own marketing.
 The clinical fit is invisible until you've already paid.
 A 30-minute conversation with someone trained in both Western diagnostics and Ayurvedic protocols changes the trajectory of the whole trip.
-It costs you nothing.
+Right now, that conversation is free.